Best Tropical Property Market 2026: Phuket vs Bali vs Dubai

 Turkey wins for: Citizenship by investment (E-2 US visa eligibility from Turkish passport).
 Very low USD entry prices.
 Turkey loses for: Currency stability, rule-of-law certainty, real USD-denominated returns.

-The Definitive Comparison: Why Phuket Wins for Most Foreign Buyers
+What Should You Know About Definitive Comparison: Why Phuket Wins for Most Foreign Buyers?

 Choose Dubai if: You need UAE tax residency and want a visa directly from your property investment.